 No. Perfect credit helps, but even if your credit is not perfect you may still qualify.
 Sometimes in life people have circumstances that impact credit.
 Talk with a Washington Trust Bank loan officer about your circumstances.
 Your credit history will not be the sole deciding factor in the loan qualification process, but it is very important.
 It can affect your interest rate and it will determine the type of loan program you will be offered.

 How much of a down payment do I need?

 You may be able to get into a new home with as little as 3.5% of the purchase price for your down payment.
 Most buyers will need to put 20% down.

 How long do I need to be in my job to get a loan?

 As long as you have been in your job for 12 months or in the same career field for 12 months, you may qualify for a home loan.

 YES.
 You may contact us and start the application process here.
 One of our professionals will personally answer any questions and start the process.

 Who will work with me?

 A local Washington Trust Bank Home Loan Officer will work with you from start to finish.
 Find our list of experienced loan officers here.

-You will be given a choice of loan options that could affect who you make your payments to.
+You will be given a choice of loan options that could affect to whom you make your payments.